leiachung41/FeedReader-Testing/README.md

 # Project: Feed Reader Testing

-In this project I am given a web-based application that reads RSS feeds.
-The application has an incomplete test suite.
-I will complete and test the suite using jasmine as a behavior-driven development framework.
+In this project I was  given a web-based application that reads RSS feeds.
+The application had an incomplete test suite.
+I completed and tested the suite using jasmine as a behavior-driven development framework.

 ## Project Goals